-Observation means watching users carefully as they employ the product in its target environment.
+Direct observation means watching users carefully as they use the product to perform a task in its target environment.
 This helps you understand how people interact with the product and use its features.
 It also allows you to debrief with the user and to learn about the user’s experience whilst interacting with the product.

 The main drawback of observations that they can be time consuming particularly if you want to observe more than a few users.
 Users may also act differently with somebody watching them (observer effect), and your own biases may interfere with you ability to see clearly.

 Spikes are prototypes to test an architectural or technology-related assumption, for instance, that Enterprise JavaBeans will be able to deliver the desired performance.
 They are usually cheap to create, generate the relevant knowledge quickly, and allow you to see if you can meet critical nonfunctional requirements.